 15. See What Farm-to-Table Means in Grand Junction

-The Grand Junction area is known for its booming agriculture industry which not only supplies the Western Slope but the rest of Colorado’s trendy restaurants as well.
+The Grand Junction area is known for its booming agriculture industry which not only supplies Grand Junction but the rest of Colorado’s trendy restaurants as well.
 Apples, cherries, grapes, apricots, peaches, and countless vegetables thrive here.
 A Grand Junction farm-to-table restaurant gets its ingredients from a farm only a few miles down the road and when it comes to maximum freshness, it’s hard to beat that!
-Here’s a list of nine delectably divine farm-to-table restaurants that incorporate local produce to inspire unique cuisine and ambiance you won’t find anywhere else.
+Here’s a list of nine delectably divine farm-to-table restaurants in Grand Junction that incorporate local produce to inspire unique cuisine and ambiance you won’t find anywhere else.

-16. Jam Out at the Largest Party in the Western Slope
+16. Jam Out at the Largest Party in Grand Junction

 Every year country stars descend on Grand Junction for Country Jam.
 This giant party brings fans together from all over the country for three days of music, games, quality event food (yeah, we said that), and plenty of dancing.
-This year’s lineup includes country music stars: Toby Keith, Luke Combs, and Carrie Underwood.
-Be sure to grab your tickets now because they are going fast!
+The 2021 lineup included country music stars: Toby Keith, Luke Combs, and Carrie Underwood.
+Be sure to grab your tickets early because they go fast!

 17. See Dreams Come True at JUCO

 For the last 60 years, Grand Junction has hosted the Junior College World Baseball Championships, also known as JUCO.
-Teams from around the country meet in Grand Junction, May 29 – June 6, 2021, and battle not only for the title of JUCO champions but also for a shot in the MLB.
+Teams from around the country meet in Grand Junction and battle not only for the title of JUCO champions but also for a shot in the MLB.
 The big-league scouts are in the stands looking for talent during this weekly tournament.
-Both Monroe's Francisco Justo, who played for the Cardinals, and San Francisco Giants 2019 pitcher, Keaton Winn, were scouted at the JUCO tournament.
+Both Monroe’s Francisco Justo, who played for the Cardinals, and San Francisco Giants 2019 pitcher, Keaton Winn, were scouted at the JUCO tournament.

 Did you know the Powderhorn Mountain Resort is open all year long?
 When ski season comes to an end, the Powderhorn Bike Park opens for the summer.
 No matter your skill level, the resort features trails ranging from novice to difficult, so you’ll find trails to have a hoot-hollering good time on.
 Take a lesson for mountain biking if you’re new to the sport or want to improve your technique.
 Powderhorn is a favorite for its short lift lines, family-friendly atmosphere, affordability, and amazing views.